5-Day Workout Split for Muscle Gain: PPL + Upper/Lower

 | Sunday | Rest |

-Notice the difference from a classic bro split: back appears twice, quads appear on three days, and pressing work spreads across two sessions.
-Smart pairings restore most of the frequency a one-muscle-per-day layout gives up.
+Notice the difference from a classic bro split: back appears twice, quads appear on three days, and pressing work is spread across the week.
+Chest still has one direct day, so this is a priority-focused layout rather than an every-muscle-twice plan.

 The trade-off is complexity.
 You need to manage overlapping fatigue: heavy rowing on Thursday affects Saturday's back work, and Tuesday's quad session affects Friday.
 If you would rather not think about that, run the hybrid from Option 1.